Laminate › Use Cases

 Real problems Laminate solves

-From AI pipelines to healthcare data — see Laminate in action
+From config files and CSVs to APIs, LLM output, and domain data — see Laminate in action

 AI/LLM Response Handling